skarred/yui-widgets-plugin/README.md

 		      	vgridlines = 1
 		]

     The rendered YUI3 scatter plot can be viewed [here](http://karalli.net/archives/yui-charts/).

 ####Notes:
-To display a leged
+To display a legend

 +  set showlegend to 1
 +  set position to 'top', 'bottom', left', or 'right'